Jeffrey Epstein Sex Trafficking Scandal: How Were His Crimes Exposed?

 In case you missed: What Was Jeffrey Epstein’s Net Worth At The Time Of His Death?
 How Did He Make His Fortune?

-How Did Julie K Brown Go After Jeffrey Epstein?
+How Did Julie K. Brown Go After Jeffrey Epstein?

 Julie Brown

 In 2018, The Miami Herald published a series of deep investigative reports about how close the pedophile financier escaped from the scandalous crime.
-The report was written by Julie Brown who went on the publish a book that explored the Epstein scandal in depth.
+The report was written by Julie K. Brown who went on the publish a book that explored the Epstein scandal in depth.
 According to the Herald, the indictment included new victims and witnesses who came forward to speak with the officials in New York.
 Epstein was accused of paying the underaged girls hundreds of dollars after the sexual encounters.
-He then created a network where the minor was always available to him by paying his victims to recruit other girls.
+He then created a network where minors were always available to him by paying his victims to recruit other girls.

-As Julie Brown explored the sex trafficking case in depth, she realized how far the authorities went to accommodate Epstein and his well-paid lawyers.
+As Brown explored the sex trafficking case in depth, she realized how far the authorities went to accommodate Epstein and his well-paid lawyers.
 There was strong evidence to support the prosecution for much more serious crimes yet they offered him a lenient deal on a minor charge.
 Brown’s three-part report for the Herald encouraged the federals to reopen the case and charge the sex offender.
 The Federals also discovered “nude photographs of what appeared to be underage girls” when they perpetrated a search warrant at Epstein’s New York mansion.

 You would also like to read: How Is Elon Musk Connected To Sex Offender Jeffrey Epstein’s Case?